hsuanhauliu/lab/raspberry_pi_pihole/README.md

 On your internet router:

 1. Change DNS settings to point to your Pi-hole device, and remove other DNS servers.
 This will prevent traffic from being routed to other DNS servers.
 1. You might want to configure IPv6 DNS, or you could consider disabling IPv6 altogether.
+In my case, I had to set the IPv6 DNS server to Pi-hole (`ip a` on the Pi-hole device to find IPv6).

 ## Blocklist